 A tart for Love, Life, Death and Pollination – Starring Honey, Almonds and Figs.

 What is produced from this sacrifice is a fruit that, in its full ripeness, has a sweetness and fragrance that inspires my love.
-I love it best, though, when it is paired with other flavours.
-Honey, Prosciutto, Pears, flavourful cheeses, and salty almonds all combine with the fig to produce something that is better than the components are by themselves.
+I love it best, though, when it is paired with other flavors.
+Honey, Prosciutto, Pears, flavorful cheeses, and salty almonds all combine with the fig to produce something that is better than the components are by themselves.
 An example of true synergy!

 And then there is Honey- that golden, sweet miracle of nature.
 Did you know that the teaspoon of honey you so blithely stir into your tea is roughly the sum total of one bee’s whole life’s work-of hours and hours spent buzzing from flower to flower gathering the nectar to be distilled into golden treasure?
 They are up from dawn to dusk working away while the other creatures sleep and play.
 I think the old fable should have been called the Grasshopper and the Bee- not the Grasshopper and the Ant.